Luc de Fougerolles: International career

-De Fougerolles was born in England to a Canadian father and an Iranian-born English mother.
+De Fougerolles was born in England to a Quebecois Canadian father and an Iranian-born English mother, and therefore holds dual British and Canadian citizenship.

 In October 2023, de Fougerolles accepted a call-up to the senior Canada side ahead of a friendly against Japan in Niigata.
 He made his debut for Canada as a late substitute against Trinidad and Tobago in their 2024 Copa América qualifying play-off on 23 March 2024.
 In June 2024, de Fougerolles was named to Canada's squad for the 2024 Copa América and was named to the starting XI for the 3rd place game against Uruguay.

+In July 2025, de Fougerolles was called up to represent Canada at the 2025 CONCACAF Gold Cup.
+At the end of the year, he was named the Canada Soccer Young Player of the Year for 2025.
+In May 2026, de Fougerolles was named to Canada's 26-man squad for the 2026 FIFA World Cup.

+At the World Cup, de Fougerolles started Canada's opening match of the tournament, playing the full 90 minutes of a 1–1 draw with Bosnia and Herzegovina in Toronto on 12 June 2026.
+He also featured in Canada's 6–0 group stage win over Qatar.
+He returned to the starting lineup for the round of 16 match against Morocco on 4 July 2026, a 3–0 defeat that ended Canada's run at the tournament, the deepest in the nation's history at a men's World Cup.

 Playing style

-De Fougerolles is a versatile defender who can play as full-back, centre-back or midfielder.
-He is adept at 1v1 defending, with a strong first touch, explosive movement, and can progress the ball as a complete modern defender.
-He is very strong mentally, and composed in build-up play.
+De Fougerolles is a versatile player who can be deployed as full-back, centre-back or midfielder.
+He demonstrates proficiency in one-on-one defending, a technical first touch, and explosive movement, which allows him to contribute to ball progression from the back.
+He is also noted for his composure during build-up play and his mental resilience.